airbr/morganwebdev.org/content/posts/github-mentoring.md

 # Put a lot of stuff on there but don't spam it

- GitHub is a place to document your learning process as well as a place to show your polish that you want in a portfolio.
+ GitHub is a place to document your learning process as well as a place to show the polish you want in a portfolio.
 You want to present your profile simultaneously for the non technical viewer as well as the curious technical viewer.

-* A non technical viewer like a recruiter might see your Repos - quanitity of repos, your pinned repos, your profile image, your description, click a few ReadMe's and look for deployment links and technology keywords before ticking a checkbox to say "interview this candidate" or "pass off to the technical team for a look".
+* A non technical viewer like a recruiter might see your repos - quanitity of repos, your pinned repos, your profile image, your description, click a few ReadMe's and look for deployment links and technology keywords before ticking a checkbox to say "interview this candidate" or "pass off to the technical team for a look".
 They may not actually read your code at all directly.

 * A technical viewer might see that you put in 120 commits on your first project and took it from nothing to what it is today, and that you used a build process to minimize your code that you deployed.
 They may even click into the history of the project to see a window into your development process.
 They want to see you know how to use Git.
 Branching?
 Releases?
 Tags? these can all help you.

 You are ideally aiming for quality not sheer quantity of repos and commits but in general more is better!
 Quality is contextual - make ReadMe's!
-A broken or outdated Repo or project has value if the readme and surrounding information can put it into context.
+A broken or outdated repo or project has value if the ReadMe and surrounding information can put it into context.
 Suddenly your "broken code" or "incomplete project" becomes a documented piece of progress you made.
 Don't let perfect be the enemy of the good.

 ### What are the common issues?

 * Common: barren profiles.

 An empty profile wont help if you submit it as part of a job application and maybe it will harm you.
-I have talked to one hiring manager who particularly claimed frustration with empty GitHubs submitted with job apps.
+I have talked to one hiring manager who particularly claimed frustration with empty GitHub accounts submitted with job apps.
 Even if you don't have a lot of original content with a little exploration of forking and starring projects will go a long way.

 * Less common: spammy profile.

-Forking everything and starring hundreds or thousands of Repos (I don't know a number but for discussion lets say more than 400+ Repos is a sign you should start trimming down, not expanding.).
-Unless you are really a machine not many will have Readmes or context to be useful to a prospective employer.
+Forking everything and starring hundreds or thousands of repos (I don't know a number but for discussion lets say more than 400+ repos is a sign you should start trimming down, not expanding.).
+Unless you are really a machine not many will have ReadMes or context to be useful to a prospective employer.
 It maybe shows you are very active and clicking lots but it doesn't show care and attention to what you present.

 # [Create a personal profile ReadMe](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme)

 * [Personal profile ReadMe = Great way to command real estate on your page](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).

 This is a little chance to show off what you are and what you want to be.
 To me it shows you someone is engaged with the GitHub platform and I think it demonstrates a perception of being a plugged in developer to some people.
 Markdown!
-The language of ReadMe's! the personal profile readme is a chance to demonstrate your knowledge of markdown.
+The language of ReadMe's! the personal profile ReadMe is a chance to demonstrate your knowledge of markdown.

 ### What are the common issues?

-* No profile Readme... just a small missed opportunity.
+* No profile ReadMe... just a small missed opportunity.
 Not the biggest deal but hey.

 # Rebrand Schoolwork and tutorials as personalized content

 I __strongly__ advise putting in a little effort to tweak and transform some of your school work and tutorials into more personalized content.
-This is not the same as claiming it is all original work or misleading people- it is about rebranding it to present your own narrative on what the work is rather than presenting just another course you plugged through.
+This is not the same as claiming its all original work or misleading people- it is about rebranding it to present your own narrative on what the work is rather than presenting just another course you plugged through.

 What we are trying to avoid is your profile coming across like "just another student" or "just another bootcamp grad".
 With just a few small tweaks you can put your mark on potentially every Repo of school work or tutorial work to give off a potentially much more positive impression.